nervosnetwork/force-bridge/docs/dapp-user-guide.md

 1. Choose bridge direction: Ethereum to CKB
 2. Connect metamask wallet
 3. Select the asset you want to bridge and input bridge amount
-4. The recipient address is the ckb address([pw-lock](https://github.com/lay2dev/pw-lock)) of your metamask account by default, and would be auto filled for you.
-If you want another address to receive shadow asset, you can replace it.
+4. The recipient address is the ckb address([pw-lock](https://github.com/lay2dev/pw-lock)) of your metamask account by default, and will be autofilled for you.
+If you want another address to receive shadow asset, feel free to replace it.
 5. Tap button to bridge

 ![img](./assets/dapp-user-guide-1.png)